thebaldgeek/thebaldgeek.github.io/Iridium.md

 ### Antenna
 I started out using the RTLSDR v2 patch antenna since its only meh at Inmarsat and so I had an unused one kicking around.
 While not the best antenna for Iridium (its directional and has a mystery SAW filter in the LNA), its really not too bad given it's price and availability, if its all you can get, then give it a go by mounting it outside, looking straight up ie, flat, or angled in any direction that does not have obstructions (trees etc).
 Some people have hand built themselves a RHCP L-Band patch antenna, since it has less forward gain, the home made ones are an option if you are so inclined.
 Be sure and couple it with a solid L-Band LNA - ie, a filtered one, not a wide band LNA.
-I jumped on eBay and picked up a combined GPS and iridium dome antenna and will report back on how it goes once we get some air time with it - July 2024, its not great.
+I jumped on eBay and picked up a combined GPS and iridium dome antenna and will report back on how it goes once we get some air time with it - Update: July 2024, its not great.
 Do note that there are very few _active_ (built in LNA) Iridium antennas since transmitting up to the satellites is very common.
 That said, I have found one that I really like: [HC610](https://www.google.com/search?q=HC610&sourceid=chrome&ie=UTF-8).
 (There is also a passive version of this antenna, so that might be an easier to find and buy than this active one).
 Note that the HC610 has some nice out of band filters to help cut down on the very busy L-Band crud we are not wanting to hear.
-In short, thus far, out of the 4-6 antennas we have tested, the HC-610 is by far and away THE best Iridium antenna by a good margin.
+In short, thus far, out of the 6-10 antennas tbg has tested, the HC-610 is by far and away THE best Iridium antenna by a good margin.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/iridium/bottomview.png" height="287">
 This is the view of the bottom of the antenna.
 Note the male connector.